bwbecker/localpr.ca/content/details/quota.md

 **Quota** is the term used for the smallest number of votes that will guarantee the election of a candidate.

 In a first-past-the-post election, where there is one and only one winner, quota is the well-known 50% + 1.
 Expressed mathematically, it's \(1/2*v + 1\) where *v* is the total number of votes.
 A candidate with that many votes can't be beaten by anyone else; there simply aren't enough votes left.
+A candidate could be elected with fewer votes, but \(1/2*v + 1\) guarantees a win.

 In a region where we elect two winners, quota is \(1/3*v + 1\).
 If candidates A and B both have just over 1/3 of the votes, no other candidate can obtain more than 1/3